Record high COVID cases in Pelham, Region, Province

 Niagara’s current case doubling time is 52 days, with a positivity rate of 7.4 percent among those tested.

-This means that approximately one in 14 Niagara residents is likely currently COVID-19 positive, particularly given that public health officials historically have suggested that actual infection rates are higher than testing reveals, since many asymptomatic cases go unrecognized.
+This means that one in 14 Niagara residents currently being tested is COVID-19 positive, a number that is likely undercounting the true level of infection, given that public health officials historically have suggested that actual infection rates are higher than testing reveals, since many asymptomatic cases go unrecognized.

 Through a statement, Niagara Public Health said late Thursday that Welland Hospital was the latest site of a COVID-19 outbreak, with four patient-related cases “deemed to be healthcare-associated.”
 The hospital was closing a sixth floor unit to new admissions or transfers “unless medically necessary.”